qnbhd/qnbhd.github.io/_posts/2025-12-06-type-inference-1.md

 A **type application** can be thought of as some function that takes one type and returns another.
 For example, `TyApp(List, Int)` -- here we apply type `List` to type `Int`.

-The **TGen** type is needed for implementing type schemes (to support polymorphism), which will be described later.
+The **TGen** type which represent “generic” or quantified type variables.
 It is represented as a numeric identifier.
+The only place where TGen values are used is in the representation of type schemes, which will be described later.

+> We do not provide a representation for type synonyms, assuming instead that they have been fully expanded before typechecking.
+For example, the `String` type synonym for `[Char]`.
+{: .prompt-info }

 In implementation, this will look like: